 An intoxicating once-in-a-lifetime luxury adventure to one of the most colourful spectacles on earth – India's Pushkar Camel Fair.
 While not at this epic event, behold the astonishing highlights of India's captivating past and present as you tour the awe-inspiring wonders of colonial Delhi, elegant Agra, exotic Jaipur, enchanting Udaipur and lively Mumbai in style with private guide and chauffeur.
 Watch in amazement as camels are painted, beautified and raced to attract the best buyers at the Pushkar Camel Fair.
 Spend a day soaking up the the wonder, absurdity, chaos and incredible photographic opportunities at this fascinating fair.
 Featuring luxury 5 star properties (many of which are former palaces of the Maharajas), elephant ride, boat cruises and more, the treasures of India are sure to go beyond any regular adventure and stimulate any traveler's soul.

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.
-This tour features the famous Pushkar Camel Fair which runs from Oct.
-26-Nov.
-6 in 2014.
+This tour features the famous Pushkar Camel Fair which runs from the 18th of November to the 25th of November, 2015.

 Relax and enjoy an airport transfer in a private vehicle, with driver, and English-speaking assistant.